crickettcode/Project-1/README.md

 * I would like the progress bar to work in version two
 * I would like an actual hangman to be displayed in the second version
-* I would also like to use an array of words in the next draft that uses dynamic code
+* I would also like to use an array of words in the next draft that is writtten in dynamic code

 ### links

- These are the links that I used
+ These are the links, libraries, and frameworks that I used

-* ### https://bootswatch.com/sketchy/ -- this was the specific CSS that I used
+* ## https://bootswatch.com/sketchy/ -- this was the specific CSS that I used

-* ### https://trello.com/b/afQR3YdR/project-1-hangman -- this is how I organized my user story
+* ## https://trello.com/b/afQR3YdR/project-1-hangman -- this is how I organized my user story

+* ## WDI-14

+* ## Jackson, Daniel ( instructors) Sanjay, William ( after hours tutoring )

+* ## classmates of WDI-15